dywisor/roverlay/doc/rst/usage.rst

 ..
 Warning::

-   Support for this installation type is limited - it won't install/create any config files!
+   Support for this installation type is limited - it doesn't create/install any config files!

 ---------------------------------------
  Using *roverlay* without installation
 ---------------------------------------

 This is possible, too.
 Make sure to meet the dependencies as listed in Prerequisites_.
-Then, simply clone the git repository to a local directory that will later be referenced as the *R Overlay src directory*.
+Then, simply clone the git repository to a local directory that is referenced as the *R Overlay src directory* from now on.

 ..
 Note::
-   You'll have to cd into the *R Overlay src directory* before running *roverlay* to ensure that the python modules can be imported correctly.
+   You have to *cd* into the *R Overlay src directory* before running *roverlay* to ensure that the python modules can be imported correctly.

    You can work around this by setting up a wrapper script: